martijnmeeldijk/TI-oplossingen/Master/projectmanagement.md

   * Most immediate successors (MIS)
   * Most total successors (MTS)
   * Least non-related jobs (LNJ)
+    * Jobs are non-related if there is no precedence relation between them
   * Greatest rank positional weight (GRPW)
+    * The RPW is the sum of the activity duration and the durations of its successors
 * <u>Critical path based priority rules</u>: Critical path based scheduling information is used to construct the priority list.
   * Earliest start time (EST)
   * Latest start time (LST)